 So when Em’s hair started falling out, I did what anyone would do.
 I took to the internet and devoured input like Johnny Five.
 My mistake, however, was only sticking to dry medical websites and even academic journals.
 Basically, I thought like a boy.

-My advice now is this: think like a girl.
+My advice now is this: try to think like your girlfriend/wife/partner.
 Think less about the facts and more about the emotional impact.
 What I didn’t do back then was to delve into the amazing communities of alopecians online, or even contact anyone to ask for more human advice.
 That would’ve been the smart move and would’ve provided me with a far more realistic perspective on female hair loss.

 Alopecia is not life-threatening – but it is mental health-threatening, which is in turn quality-of-life threatening.